mysociety/alaveteli/doc/manual/glossary.md

     A <strong>staging server</strong> is one that you use for testing code or configuration before it goes live.
-This is different from a <a href="#development" class="glossary">development server</a>, on which you change the code and settings to make everything all work OK, or the
+This is different from a <a href="#development" class="glossary">development server</a>, on which you change the code and settings to make everything work, or the
     <a href="#production" class="glossary">production server</a>, which is the
     site your users visit running with live data.
     <p>